<?xml version="1.0" encoding="utf-8"?>

 &lt;p align="left" style="font-size: 18px;"&gt;&lt;strong&gt;Objectives:&lt;/strong&gt;&lt;/p&gt;

 &lt;p&gt;1.
-Understand why being able to receive critical feedback is important for personal and professional growth&lt;/p&gt;
+Explain why receiving critical feedback is essential for personal and professional growth.&lt;/p&gt;

 &lt;p align="left"&gt;&lt;font color="#434343" face="Lato"&gt;&lt;strong&gt;&lt;em&gt;*&lt;/em&gt;&amp;nbsp;This CE activity offered by Minnesota Association of Marriage and Family is approved by the Minnesota Board of Social Work as an approved CE Provider (approval valid through July 25, 2026).&lt;/strong&gt;&lt;/font&gt;&lt;/p&gt;